5 Best Tours for Whale Watching in Tromso (2024-2025)

 Not all Tromso whale watching tours are created equal… so choose your tour in Norway wisely!

-We have created this guide to encourage you to pick the Tromso whale safari that is best for you!
+I have created this guide to encourage you to pick the Tromso whale safari that is best for you!

 Booking for the 2024-2025 season?
-BOOK ASAP.
+Book immediately.
 An increased Airbnb presence has created an imbalance between accommodation and tours, leaving travelers with a place to stay but no excursions available.
+I have chatted directly with the tourism office in Tromso about this and it impacts all tours, but especially dog sledding and reindeer farm visits.
 Send me a message if you would like to chat further.

-Whale watching in Tromso, Norway
+Whale watching in Tromso, Norway: Tips + Best Tours

 Tromso Whale Watching Tours (in this Guide)

 I have listed merely a few of the Tromso whale watching tours available in this guide and you can get a quick overview here.
+I think each tour offers something unique and a reason to book.
+Here is a quick round-up of the whale safaris in this guide:

-🥇 My top whale watching option:
+🥇 My top whale-watching option:

 🐋 Other fantastic choices for a trip: